Tyler Lepley

-Tyler Lepley (born March 24, 1987) is an American actor, best known for his portrayal of Benjamin "Benny" Young on the Tyler Perry produced prime time soap opera The Haves and the Have Nots; which is the first scripted television series to air on the Oprah Winfrey Network.
+Tyler Lepley (born March 24, 1987) is an American actor who portrays Benjamin "Benny" Young on the Tyler Perry produced prime time soap opera The Haves and the Have Nots; which is the first scripted television series to air on the Oprah Winfrey Network.

 Early life and education

-Lepley was born and raised in Philadelphia by his mother and stepfather, who has been in his life since the age of 6.
+Lepley was born and raised in Doylestown by his mother and stepfather, who has been in his life since the age of 6.
 Lepley is Italian on his mother's side and Jamaican on his biological father's side.
 Lepley revealed that he was teased as a child because he was the only biracial kid in his school.
 He graduated from Central Bucks High School West in Doylestown.
 Lepley did several sports including track, football, basketball, karate—as a young child—and boxing but focused more on football as he got older.

 Lepley played football in high school under the name Tyler Dinnis.
 In June 2003, he suffered an injury which nearly ended his football career and later underwent surgery.
 By the summer of 2004, Lepley was back on the field and was selected as the MVP at sports camp for Villanova University.
 He attended Kutztown University on a football scholarship.
 Lepley played football for the university until the fall of 2007.
 Lepley went on to graduate from Kutztown in 2010 with a degree in criminal justice.
 Lepley accepted a friend's offer to relocate to Los Angeles in 2011 and found work as a personal trainer at Iron Fitness Gym in Santa Monica.